Christoffer9612/smapshot-application/README.md

 - [X] Select between two photos to retake
 - [X] Tutorial page with instructions on how to use
 - [X] Zoom in/out old photo on camera view
+- [X] Aspect ratio of camera preview set to 4:3 (1.33) for all devices

 ## Contributors
 * Christoffer Karlsson - master thesis student